-6.1.6 Guest WiFi Settings
+6.2 Guest WiFi Settings

-Use this screen to enable or disable the guest wireless network.
-When the switch turns blue (), the function is enabled.
-You can use this screen or the QR code on the upper right corner to check the SSIDs (WiFi network name) and passwords of the guest wireless networks.
-If you want to show or hide your WiFi passwords, click the Eye icon ().
+Use this screen to enable or disable the guest 2.4 GHz and/or 5 GHz wireless networks.
+When the switch goes to the right (), the function is enabled.
+Otherwise, it is not.
+You can check their SSIDs (WiFi network name) and passwords from this screen.
+If you want to show or hide your WiFi passwords, click the Eye icon.

-Figure 58 Guest WiFi Settings
+Figure 43 Guest WiFi Settings

-Click the Arrow icon () to configure the SSIDs and/or passwords for the guest wireless networks.
-Click the Eye icon (©) to display the characters as you enter the WiFi Password.
+Click the Arrow icon (>) to open the following screen.
+Use this screen configure the SSIDs and/or passwords for your guest wireless networks.

-Figure 59 Guest WiFi Settings: Configuration
+Figure 44 Guest WiFi Settings: Different SSIDs

-Table 22 Guest WiFi Settings: Configuration
+Table 18 WiFi Settings: Configuration